Consumer Reports has no financial relationship with advertisers on this site.

 So some parents request that doctors delay vaccines or spread them out.
 In a 2012 survey of pediatricians by researchers in Colorado, nearly 93 percent said that in a typical month, at least one parent of a young child asked to stretch out the vaccine schedule.

-That's unwise, says Wilbert van Panhuis, Ph.D., an assistant professor of epidemiology at the University of Pittsburgh.
+That's unwise, says Wilbert van Panhuis, M.D., Ph.D., an assistant professor of epidemiology and biomedical informatics at the University of Pittsburgh.
 The CDC, he says, bases the schedule on disease risks and vaccine effectiveness at specific ages, and the way vaccines may interact with each other.

 “To start mixing this up is really complicated and actually can be dangerous,” he says, in part because putting vaccines off can leave kids vulnerable to infectious diseases.